Water Deer Interaction with Humans - Response to Disturbance

 Vigilant paw - The fawn lifts the foreleg and suddenly strikes the ground with the hoof one or more times.

-Roar - The fawn vocalises, making a short, repetitive sound of 'ER---".
-This is presumably intended to alert their mother.
+Roar - The fawn emits a short, repeated "er" sound, presumably a distress vocalisation to alert its mother.

-The most frequently observed behaviours were staring and fleeing, recorded 942 and 915 times, respectively, and together these were clearly the dominant vigilant strategy.
-The FID ranged from 0 to 10.6 m (35 ft.), with a mean of 2.4 m (8 ft.) and, broadly speaking, older fawns (9-18 weeks) had a lower FIDs than younger ones (1-8 weeks) - those less than a week old did not flee as is expected in newborns.
-The roar/vocalisation was only heard twice, both times in fawns less than three weeks old, while neck stretching and vigilant pawing developed at around 10 weeks old.
-Indeed, as the fawns grew older their vigilance behaviour became more complex, with just shy of 41% of behaviours explained by the fawn's age, while the presence of another deer, the direction of the observer's approach, and the presence of shelter each accounted for no more than 5% of the responses.
-In other words, as fawns aged they incorporated different combinations of behaviours and older fawns tended to exhibit more behaviours during any given approach (i.e., had more decision-making chains), presumably as the fawns' experience of risk assessment increased.
-Interestingly, unlike some other studies that have found animals in general fear human eye contact, the researchers found no significant influence of observer eye contact on the fawns' decisions or behaviour, noting that "Chinese water deer perceived threat sources more holistically, sometimes fleeing without seeing the human's eyes".
+The most frequently observed behaviours were staring and fleeing, recorded 942 and 915 times respectively, and together these were clearly the dominant vigilance strategy.
+FID ranged from 0 to 10.6 m (35 ft.), with a mean of 2.4 m (8 ft.).
+Broadly speaking, older fawns (9-18 weeks) had lower FIDs than younger ones (1-8 weeks), while those less than a week old did not flee, as is expected in newborns.
+The distress vocalisation was heard only twice, both times in fawns under three weeks old, while neck stretching and vigilant pawing didn't appear until around ten weeks.
+As the fawns aged, their vigilance behaviour became more complex: age accounted for just under 41% of the variation in vigilance behaviour, while the presence of another deer, the direction of the observer's approach, and the availability of shelter each accounted for no more than 5%.
+Older fawns tended to display longer, more varied sequences of responses during any given approach, presumably reflecting increasing experience of risk assessment.
+Interestingly, unlike some studies that have found animals to be sensitive to human eye contact, the researchers found no significant influence of observer gaze on the fawns' behaviour, noting that water deer appeared to perceive threat sources more holistically, sometimes fleeing without ever seeing the observer's eyes.

-I know of no equivalent data on water deer behavioural response to humans in Korea, but they do seem more likely to live in and around human habitation and I have seen YouTube and social media footage of what appear to be deer even in towns or cities in the south.
-In a 2011 paper to Landscape Ecology and Engineering, however, Baek-Jun Kim and colleagues reported that water deer were significantly less common in metropolitan areas with populations in excess of one million (67% of samples) than in rural areas (83% of samples).
-It is nonetheless my opinion that water deer have adapted to human presence to a greater degree in South Korea than elsewhere.
+I know of no equivalent data on water deer behavioural response to humans in Korea, but they do seem more likely to live in and around human habitation there, and I have seen footage of deer in towns and cities in the south.
+The species' relative boldness in South Korea is anecdotally illustrated by an incident in April 2026, when Story Convenience Store in Yangju-si, Gyeonggi Province, posted CCTV footage of a man being knocked to the ground when a water deer ran into him in a busy metropolitan complex.
+The deer had been caught on camera elsewhere in the city running around for about ten minutes before the collision.
+The city has expanded in recent years into the borders of a forest park, and commentary in the video from Park Byeong-kown, Director of the Korean Urban Ecology Institute, suggests that a river channel and its peripheral vegetation running through the city to the forest provides excellent habitat for water deer, which is why animals end up in the city itself.
+In a 2011 paper in Landscape Ecology and Engineering, however, Baek-Jun Kim and colleagues reported that water deer were significantly less common in metropolitan areas with populations in excess of one million (present in 67% of samples) than in rural areas (83% of samples).
+Water deer nonetheless appear to have adapted to human presence to a greater degree in South Korea than elsewhere.